Using WP_Query In WordPress

 In many cases, you will want to specify a number of values that an argument can take.
 Where it would seem logical, WP_Query usually allows you to use arrays to make your life easier.
 Here are a few examples:

-post_statusto pull posts from a number of different statuses.
-Note that you can use the stringanyto get posts from all statuses. - If you use custom post types, you’ll be happy to hear that you can use an array for the value of the
+• If you use custom post types, you’ll be happy to hear that you can use an array for the value of the post_type parameter as well.

 Handling Taxonomies